About Wildbanks Conservation

 Mick Smith BSc (Hons) - Director, Principal Ecologist

-Mick has been working to conserve wildlife and habitats for over 22 years.
+Mick has been working to conserve wildlife and habitats for over 24 years.
 He started out working for the North Wales Wildlife Trust and for Flintshire County Council as a Countryside Ranger and then managed a river restoration project on the River Colne in Huddersfield.
 With wife Clare, they Started Wildbanks Conservation in 2007 from a mid terraced house and garden shed.

 Mick is skilled in a variety of ecological survey techniques and holds a CL18 (class level 2) Natural England bat licence and a Natural Resources Wales bat licence, he also holds a GCN licence for Natural England & Natural Resources Wales and has held multiple Bat Mitigation licences for a range of species.
+His tree climbing skills allow him to carry out aerial tree inspections for bats.

 He can also make a great loaf of bread and pizzas, enjoys carpentry and wishes he had the time to learn to paint.